Ok. That’s it. I’m done with the taxis at Ciampino airport. Those fools (and I am looking at you, number 1091) are completely out of control.

 - Official taxis in Rome are white and have a Roma Capitale logo with the taxi number clearly displayed on the front door.
 Only take these.
 Now, let’s focus on how to avoid getting scammed by the official taxis:

 - The price from the airports to Rome and vice versa is set.
 It is not negotiable.
 If you are staying outside of the city walls, you will be using the meter instead.
 Check with your accommodation ahead of time to confirm if you fall into the fixed rate zone if you are unsure.

 - Every taxi driver has a taxi license number on the back of the cab as well as inside the back door.
 The little plaque as includes their name.
 So, if you are having trouble, write it down and ask for a receipt when you arrive at your destination.
-You can report issues using this form.
+You can report issues here.

 - When you are in the city, cabs are not really supposed to stop if flagged down.
 They sometimes do, but your best bet is to find a taxi rank.

 - Getting in the cab at a taxi rank will also save you money.
 If you call a taxi, the meter starts from wherever the taxi is sent from.
 It is a stupid system, because the cab arrives with extra time already running but this is Rome and so that is how it works.